 - The Driftless Area Guide covers the Mississippi River from Hastings, Minnesota to Lansing, Iowa, including communities like Red Wing, Wabasha, and Winona in Minnesota, La Crosse, Trempealeau, and Alma in Wisconsin, plus the quaint villages around Lake Pepin.

-The second book, the Lansing to LeClaire Travel Guide was released in late October, 2009.
-The 360-page book has detailed information for 47 towns, including historic communities like McGregor/Marquette and Dubuque, Iowa, plus Galena, Illinois and Prairie du Chien, Wisconsin.
+- The Lansing to LeClaire Travel Guide details 47 towns, including historic communities like McGregor/Marquette and Dubuque, Iowa; Galena, Illinois; and Prairie du Chien, Wisconsin.

 Dean Klinkenberg grew up in the Midwest, developing wanderlust at an early age, thanks in part to a family that moved from Nebraska to Oklahoma to Kansas to Minnesota in a span of eight years.
 After finishing high school in southern Minnesota, he went to college in La Crosse, Wisconsin, discovering a home along the banks of the Mississippi River.
 Once he realized that he had a limited future as a professional bowler, he followed the Mississippi River south to St. Louis to attend graduate school in psychology.
-After several intense years researching HIV/AIDS, homelessness, and mental illness, Dean’s wanderlust reasserted itself.
+After several intense years researching HIV/AIDS, homelessness, and mental illness, Klinkenberg’s wanderlust reasserted itself.
 He left his university job in 2006 to begin a new career photographing and writing about the Mississippi River Valley.
-Dean has been lucky enough to travel independently to over 30 countries on five continents, (six if he can count New Zealand as part of the Australian continent).